lodauria/IoT_Group_Project/Evaluation.md

 ### LoRaWAN

-The initial idea was to use 6LoWPAN on [IEEE 802.15.4](https://en.wikipedia.org/wiki/IEEE_802.15.4) based network, to connect the devices between them, the devices are narrow, so the short range of this connection hasn't a problem and this protocol allow us to use ip6 packets, so also MQTT, but using it on the IoT-LAB experiments we got stability and connection problems.
+The initial idea was to use 6LoWPAN on [IEEE 802.15.4](https://en.wikipedia.org/wiki/IEEE_802.15.4) based network, to connect the devices between them, the devices are narrow, so the short range of this connection it's not a problem and this protocol allows us to use IPv6 packets, so also MQTT.
+After testing this solution on the IoT-LAB we got stability and connection problems so we abandoned this option.

-Now the project uses **LoRaWAN** for network connection between the dock devices, the monitors and the LoRaWAN gateway.
+In the final implementation we used **LoRaWAN** for network connection between the dock devices, the monitors and the LoRaWAN gateway.

 The exchanged messages have a size from 32 bytes to 48 bytes, in Europe the throughput of LoRaWAN is up to 5 kbps, so the transmission time is about 10 ms.
 With the long range characteristics of LoRa, the transmission is robust and covers all zones of a marina.